 - Always Read All Ingredient Labels

-Even if you think a product is allergen-free, read the label again.
+Even if you think a product is allergen-free, read the label.
 Food manufacturers change formulas, which may introduce allergens into previously "safe" products.

 - Keep it Clean

-3 Tips for Staying Safe Away from Home
+3 Tips for Avoiding Food Allergens Away from Home

 - Offer to Help the Host

-If you help plan the menu or shop, you can choose items you know are safe for your child.
-If you cook, you can help ensure that dishes are simply prepared without allergens.
+If you help plan the menu or shop for ingredients, you can choose items you know are safe.
+If you cook, you can help ensure that dishes are prepared without allergens.
 And, don't hesitate to ask your host to keep labels from products to provide you peace of mind.